tangentsoft/pidp8i/doc/os8-run.md

 ## TODOs

-* What happens if we don't have a done command in the script?
 * Add restart command.
 * Allow whitespace on the pal8 command line.
 * Allow passing in of arguments to PAL8.